 Gaylene A. Barnes

-Gaylene Anne Barnes (Canterbury, NZ) has a multi-disciplinary practice as a painter and flmmaker.
+Gaylene Anne Barnes (Canterbury, NZ) has a multi-disciplinary practice as a painter and filmmaker.
 She explores nature, science and spirituality with reference to wisdom traditions.
-Her egg tempera and illuminated watercolour paintings build on the tradition of sacred iconography, a grammar frst learnt in England from artist Aidan Hart (NZ), iconographer for HRH Te Prince of Wales.
-Traditional icons are intersections between divine and material realms, and enable contemplation of transfgured sacred matter.
-Gaylene is an organic farmer, fermenter and herbalist – thus she ofen grows, grounds, infuses and distills her paints and mediums from scratch – using the elements of animal, vegetable and mineral in a conscious manner.
-Whilst many of her works are in the tradition of contemporary iconography, she also works in the non- objective space.
+Shehas completed painting commissions for international and local patrons, and was invited to attend the Arteles Creative Centre artist residency in Finland, January 2020.
+Her recent exhibition of videoart and drawings “Duration” at the Ashburton Art Gallery was well received by the community.
+Her egg tempera and illuminated watercolour paintings build on the tradition of sacred iconography, a grammar first learnt in England from artist Aidan Hart (NZ).
+Traditional icons are intersections between divine and material realms, and enable contemplation of transfigured sacred matter.
+Gaylene is also an organic farmer, fermenter and herbalist – thus she often grows, grounds, infuses and distills her paints and mediums from scratch – using the elements of animal, vegetable and mineral in a conscious manner.
+Whilst many of her works are in the tradition of contemporary iconography, she also works with objective art.
 Her recent study of sacred geometry – especially the work of Keith Critchlow, ancient perennial philosophers, workshops in Granada on Islamic Art, and study at the Princes School of Traditional Arts in London – have been a major inspiration.
 Gaylene has been a self-employed full-time artist, creating works using words or images, moving or meditative - ever since she won the Southland Young Contemporary of the Year Award in 1988.
-Since then Gaylene has been nominated for awards in flm design and flm editing.
-She has had her short flms screened internationally in flm festivals from Sydney to Berlin to Alaska.
-Her recent feature flm, on the nature of our precious rivers, screened nationally to large audiences with wide reviews.
-She has completed painting commissions for international and local patrons, and is a member of Te American Guild of Sacred Artists.
+Since then Gaylene has been nominated for awards in film design and film editing.
+She has had her short films screened internationally in festivals from Sydney to Berlin to Alaska.
+Her recent feature screened nationally.